Kosher Food In Dubai and Abu Dhabi

 Jewish Holiday Programs & Vacations In The UAE

 While things are stunted due to the still-raging COVID pandemic, Jewish holiday programs are already hitting the market.
 Starguest, a British kosher holiday outfit headed by Arieh Wagner, announced a program from December 23, 2020, to January 7, 2021, at the Habtoor Palace Dubai.
-Lasko Getaways, based out of the USA, has also announced they will be running programs at a Hyatt in Dubai.
+Based out of the USA, Lasko Getaways has also announced they will be running programs at a Hyatt in Dubai.

 We expect that once travel resumes with some regular cadence, there will a flood of Jewish tourists, especially from the United States, that will visit the UAE.
 Rabbi Marc Schneier, of The Hampton Synagogue, who made trips to the Gulf region before the accords, stated: